Pragmatists/OpenTrappJs/README.md

 To mock security in controller test you should import `MockAuthModule` and then add `Authorization` header with value `Bearer test-token` to each request to protected endpoint.

+### In-memory Mongo database
+To use in-memory Mongo in test you should import `InMemoryDatabaseModule` in your test module.

 ## Swagger
 Swagger is available under `/swagger` path, e.g. [https://open-trapp-js.herokuapp.com/swagger](https://open-trapp-js.herokuapp.com/swagger)